The University System of Maryland includes:

 Not necessarily.
 A completed associate degree does not guarantee junior standing.
 In order to reach junior standing, you need 60 transferable credits.
 Junior standing also does not necessarily mean you will need only two more years to complete your degree.
 This is accomplished when your associate degree is comprised of courses that meet general education requirements and discipline requirements specified by the major at your chosen transfer institution.

 The minimum grade point average to qualify for transfer to colleges within the University System of Maryland is a 2.0 for students who have completed an associate of arts or an associate of science degree.
 There is no guarantee as to acceptance into the college or university of your choice.
 Acceptance can hinge on space availability at the college or university in question.
-There is also the possibility you will not be accepted for your preferred semester.
+There is also the possibility you will not be accepted for your preferred term.
 To be accepted into some limited enrollment programs within those universities, you will need a higher grade point average.
 Colleges and universities outside of the University System of Maryland may require students to have GPAs higher than a 2.0.
 A higher grade point average will provide you with many more opportunities and possibilities to transfer.

 That varies by course and institution.
 Within the University System of Maryland, the minimum grade for general education courses is determined by the sending institution.
 The minimum grade for courses that are not general education is determined by the receiving institution.
-The Code of Maryland Regulations requires that for the English composition course to transfer the grade be a “C-“ or better.
+The Code of Maryland Regulations requires that for the English composition course to transfer, the grade must be a “C-“ or better.
 The minimum grade for colleges and universities outside of the University System of Maryland is normally a 2.0 or "C."

 Absolutely.
 AACC is a regionally accredited institution and most general education courses are transferable, but how they transfer and whether they meet your graduation requirements will vary from college to college.